ix-ax/axopen.templates/axopen.template.simple/README.md

 your.project/
 ├──ax
 │  └─ certs                          [Communication certificates]
-│      ├── Communication.cer         [Program loading (sld)]
+│      ├── Communication.cer         [Program loading (sld)] This is the default certificate all types of communications with the controller.
-│      └── Webserver.cer             [WebAPI server application communication]
+│      └── Webserver.cer             (Optional)[WebAPI server application communication]

 ### Using `hwc`